In 2002 computer scientist, physicist, and businessman Stephen Wolfram published his book A New Kind of Science (NKS).

 As far as the laws of mathematics refer to reality, they are not certain, and as far as they are certain, they do not refer to reality.

-Namely mathematics is not a science.
-There’s nothing tying it to our actual universe.
+Mathematics is not a science and at the moment it doesn’t look like that we are getting any further with a mathematical approach.
+There’s nothing wrong with tying out equation modelling to our actual universe.
 It is a symbolic logic, with internal consistencies, that we have found effective – especially for classical non-quantum physics – to employ in explaining and predicting the physical reality of our universe.

 However, we increasingly are discovering instances where other phenomena in our universe (especially at the quantum level) pose difficulties being described by closed-form, deterministic mathematics.
 In some instance closed-form, indeterministic (probabilities) work – yet even then there are signs that this approach is insufficient?

 The Computational Universe.

 Wolfram discovered ‘Rule 30’ to produce complex, random patterns from simple, well-defined rules.
 He explains this in more detail in his book, but again something that I find very hard to understand.

 He indicated that this process of cellular automation could be applied across systems.
 This new way of scientific thinking could result in a ‘Computational Universe’.
 The universe is full of systems, so rather than trying to explain the whole universe, let us start by unravelling systems.

 His model of the universe is looking at evolution step-by-step according to complex “cellular automaton” rules, that can produce chaotic/non-linear results (as his zillions of simulations show), to which partial differential equations don’t apply without, at a minimum, some heroic mathematical efforts.